-In the electrical circuits we have looked at so far we have regarded the voltage source supplying the circuit as being a perfect voltage source.
+In the electrical circuits we have looked at so far, we have regarded the voltage source supplying the circuit as being a perfect voltage source. i.e.:

 Fortunately we can avoid these details and regardless of the actual nature of the power supply, we can represent it with a power supply model which consists entirely of simple electrical components.
-One way of doing this is by representing the power supply as a perfect voltage source, (an e.m.f. in series with an internal resistance.
-This is called a power supply model.
-With this model then the circuit current also flows through an internal resistance.
+One way of doing this is by representing the power supply as a perfect voltage source, (an e.m.f.) in series with an internal resistance.
+When this power supply model is applied to an external circuit, then the circuit current also flows through the internal resistance.
 This produces an internal voltage drop inside the power supply, which therefore reduces the voltage across the power supply terminals.
-The power dissipated by the internal resistance represents the heat generated by the power supply.
+The power dissipated by the internal resistance, represents the heat generated in the power supply.
 This is illustrated in the animation below.